iDroid-User/Calculator-TOO.0/README.md

 FUTURE UPDATES AT A GLANCE:
   a) Menu
   b) Scrolling history
-  c) More mathematical functions, potentially solve-for-a-variable
+  c) More mathematical functions, potentially solve-for-x

 The "TOO" in its name alludes to its talkative nature.